raphaelreme/byotrack/README.md

     * EMC2 [5]: Track stitching (gap closing)
     * Interpolate missing positions
 * Optical Flow
-    * Support for Open-CV and Scikit-Image algorithms
+    * Support for Open-CV and Scikit-Image algorithms.
+Can be used for particle linking, track stitching and interpolations.

 ## Install